-You can find 150 species of tropical plants in Dancing Wings Butterfly Garden, including epiphytes, orchids, and water plants.
+You can find many species of tropical plants in Dancing Wings Butterfly Garden, including palms, orchids, and water plants.

 What other animals call Dancing Wings Butterfly Garden home?

-In addition to the butterflies, the garden is home to Socrates, a toucan, and several Chinese Button Quail, Red-Legged Honeycreepers, turtles, goldfish, and a couple of tortoises.
+In addition to the butterflies, the garden is home to a green aracari, a chameleon, several Chinese button quail, goldfish, turtles, and a tortoise.

 What are the little birds running around on the floor of the garden?